boothj5/minions/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`prefix:` The command prefix, defaults to `!`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;`dir:` The directory in which plugins are located, defaults to `~/.local/share/minions/plugins`<br>

-An example can ber found [here](https://github.com/boothj5/minions/blob/master/minions.yml)
+An example can be found [here](https://github.com/boothj5/minions/blob/master/minions.yml)

 Run the Jar file passing your configuration file as an argument: